lenardatthebreakwater/c-pong/README.md

 ## Usage

-* To run this application just double right click on the generated pong.exe file within the project directory
+To run this application just double right click on the generated pong.exe file within the project directory

-* Control Keys - w, s, up, down
+The control keys are w and s for player 1 and up and down key for player 2